haiku/haiku/src/add-ons/media/media-add-ons/usb_webcam/README.txt

 For now you should be able to build it under Zeta with the makefile provided.

-Making a Jamfile might get tricky as several source files are created by the makefile itself to include addons and censors in the build.

 There are 3 kinds of device-specific folders : addons/ contains actual usb chip support code for each device. sensors/ contains code to handle CMOS sensors, as each model